What Is Vienna Famous For?

-When you ask what Vienna is famous for, the answers often come quickly: imperial palaces, classical music, and its enchanting coffeehouses.
-While correct, these replies only skim the surface of a city where the legacies of emperors, composers, and thinkers are not relics of the past but living threads woven into its contemporary identity.
+When you ask what Vienna is famous for, the answers usually come quickly: imperial palaces, classical music, and grand coffeehouses.
+While correct, these responses only scratch the surface of a city where history is not something distant — it is part of everyday life.

 Untangling the Threads of Viennese Identity